wp-plugins/genesis-communities-cpt/readme.txt

 == Frequently Asked Questions ==

-= Do this plugin require the Genesis Framework? =
+= Does this plugin require the Genesis Framework? =

 Yes.
 Install the plugin into your active Genesis Child theme.